briemens/Flyout/README.md

 #Fly Out menu in JavaScript

-Flyout tooltip menu in JavaScript
+JQuery Flyout tooltip menu in JavaScript

 	See default.htm